-Computed Tomographic Scans (CT scans) is a rapid, safe, highly accurate device that can detect disease and abnormalities in the brain, neck, chest abdomen and pelvis.
-At Medical Imaging Center of Southern California, Dr. Bradley Jabour and his team utilize the latest technology and cutting-edge equipment.
+Computed Tomographic CT scans are a rapid, safe, and highly accurate procedure that can detect abnormalities in the brain, neck, chest abdomen and pelvis.
+At Medical Imaging Center of Southern California, Bradley A. Jabour and his team utilize state-of-the-art technology and the latest techniques.
 To learn more or to schedule, call the Santa Monica or Beverly Hills, California, location.

 Computed tomography is a noninvasive imaging technique that uses powerful computers to create three-dimensional and cross-sectional pictures of your body.
 CT scans are rapid, which means you will be on and off the scanner in a matter of minutes.
 CT scans provide anatomical details, such as the size and location of tumors, masses, infections, and injuries.

-CT scanners send X-rays through your body, which detectors in the scanner then measure.
-A computer algorithm processes those measurements to produce pictures of your body’s internal structures.
+CT scanners utilize X-rays and detectors to produce accurate images of your body’s internal structures.

 The procedure is painless, but certain studies may require that the technologist injects a small amount of contrast agent into your arm (IV contrast) to highlight special areas and visualize abnormalities.
 You may also be asked to drink barium contrast (oral contrast) to enhance your intestinal tract.

-Medical Imaging Center of Southern California offers a number of different CT studies, including:
+Medical Imaging Center of Southern California provides a full spectrum of CT studies, including:

 This scan detects high-risk abnormalities and hidden diseases including lung cancer, kidney tumors, liver tumors, and abnormalities of the prostate, ovaries, uterus, adrenal gland, spleen, and gallbladder.
 Abnormalities in the back, including disc disease and abnormalities in the bones, can also be detected.